 I used the combination of spinach and arugula I’ve been finding this mixture at Aldi and Walmart just to get some of the benefits of arugula in my diet.

 Did you know arugula is a cruciferous vegetable?
 I did not!
 I’m happy to be adding it to my diet.

 Arugula has all of the of the same anti-cancer, anti-heart/brain disease, anti-diabetes, anti-inflammation promoting benefits of its cousins (broccoli, cabbage, cauliflower).
 I do have to say arugula does a real bitter bite to it, but mixed in with spinach, its goes almost unnoticed.
 It even adds a little character to its spinach partner.

 All I can say is there’s a bunch of healthy going on with this salad.

 And Don’t Forget the Cheese, Nuts and BACON!

 Topping the Spinach and Peach Salad with either crumbled feta (if you’re not sodium conscious) or crumbled goat cheese (if you are) along with a few dried cranberries, kicks things up a notch on the deliciousness scale.
 Feta makes the salad a little more salt, but I really love the cream texture of the goat cheese crumbles, too.
 Decisions, decision.

 I also used some of my fav Trader Joes Candied Pecans.
 The ones with a little spicy added to the sweet coating.
 Oh yum yum.
 Whatever leftover (?) nuts I have will be perfect for a midday snack very soon.

 And one last ingredient, that’s optional of course, would be BACON!
-Just a slice or two, cooked to a crisp and crumbled, takes this salad to a whole new level of deliciousness.
+Just a slice or two, cooked to a crisp and crumbled.
+It knocks a few points off the healthy meter, but does take this salad to a whole new level of deliciousness.